siddharthjs/Cyber-Crime-Assignment/Cyber-Crime-Assignment.md

 The entrance gate is a one-time investment with ongoing minimal costs, potentially offering enduring deterrence with little need for further intervention.
 The 'Clean Desks' policy requires continuous enforcement and cultural adaptation, which may vary in effectiveness over time.

+## Conclusion and Recommendation

+Considering the direct impact on preventing unauthorized access, lower ongoing costs, and significant reduction in the expected utility for potential intruders, installing a sophisticated entrance gate emerges as the more strategic choice.
+This measure effectively decreases the likelihood of intrusion attempts by addressing the challenge at the point of entry, offering a strong deterrent effect that is both efficient and financially sensible.

+While the 'Clean Desks' policy undeniably fosters a security-conscious workplace culture, its higher cost and dependency on consistent employee compliance make it a less favorable primary deterrent strategy.
+Nonetheless, it could serve as a valuable complementary measure to reinforce the overall security posture.

+In light of these analyses, the recommendation is to prioritize the installation of the sophisticated entrance gate as the primary measure to deter potential intruders, potentially supported by the 'Clean Desks' policy for a layered defense strategy.